Rock Radio Heaven (T)

 Also known as: The Curly Headed Kid in The Third Row (early in his career called himself The Bald Kid in the Third Row)

-Stations: WEYL Royal Oak, Mich., KUDL, WHB Kansas City, KYA San Francisco, WMGM, WHN New York, KGFJ Los Angeles, WOHO Toledo, Ohio
+Stations: WEYL Royal Oak, Michigan, KUDL, WHB Kansas City, KYA San Francisco, WMGM, WHN New York, KGFJ Los Angeles, WOHO Toledo, Ohio

-Notes: Perhaps best known for involvement in the payola scandals and a 201-hour broadcasting marathon he did while at WMGM.
-Died at age 72 of a stroke.
+Notes: Perhaps best known for involvement in the payola scandals and a 201-hour broadcasting marathon he did in 1959 while at WMGM.
+Died of an apparent stroke.

 RETURN TO ROCK RADIO SCRAPBOOK